TEBco01/js-md5/README.md

 https://github.com/Daninet/hash-wasm-benchmark

-Note that implementations with -wasm use WebAssembly and are not pure javascript.
+Note that implementations with -wasm use WebAssembly.
+Despite this, this implementation is faster than one of them, _md5-wasm 2.0.0_.

 ## Why it is fast
-### 1. Strategic number conversion
+### 1. Working around javascript's number type
+Due to how javascript works under the hood, many implementations are burdened by unnecessary work spent converting types.
 Javascript has one number type that stores numbers as 64 bit floats, but converts them to 32 bit integers for bitwise operations.
+In a situation where one number variable's value is used in bitwise operations many times, the conversion will take place each time it is referenced.
-You can force it to do a conversion by doing a bitwise operation that won't affect the data, such as `& 0xFFFFFFFF` or `| 0`.
+However, you can force it to do the conversion only once by doing a bitwise operation that won't affect the data, such as `& 0xFFFFFFFF` or `| 0`, just before assignment.
-You can get quite a significant speedup if you do this just before assigning to a variable which will be used in multiple bitwise operations.
+This results in quite a significant speedup.

-For example, look at this snippet from the transform function.
+For example, consider the variable `a` in this snippet from MD5's transform function.
 ```
 a = (b + (rotate_left((a + F(b,c,d) + X_0  + 0xd76aa478), 7 ))) | 0;
 d = (a + (rotate_left((d + F(a,b,c) + X_1  + 0xe8c7b756), 12))) | 0;